emazzotta/emazzotta.github.io/_posts/2020-06-17-1-Year-Tesla-Model-3-Review.md

 ![Chipped Rear Window](/blog/assets/images/tesla/chipped-glass.jpeg)

 I informed [@diemobiliar](https://twitter.com/diemobiliar) about the damage and they referred me to Desa Autoglass.
-Apparently the rear window was available in a few days (< a week).
+Apparently the rear window was available in a few days (less than a week).
 I was able to bring my car to Desa Autoglass and they replaced the huge rear window in ~2 hours.

 Everything worked flawlessly, [@Tesla](https://twitter.com/Tesla) quickly had the part available and [@diemobiliar](https://twitter.com/diemobiliar) quickly referred me to Desa Autoglass in Winterthur which did a great job.
 I didn't have to pay anything but was surprised to learn the rear glass cost less than 500.-.